Supporting sustainable transport

 Without insurance, the shipping sector would not be able to operate due to the high risks and values involved.
 As the marine risk landscape has changed, Lloyd’s has worked with customers to bring innovative solutions to market that protect against maritime risks and help the shipping sector grow.

 Looking ahead, the insurance industry will play a pivotal role in helping the shipping sector reach net zero.
-A key part of that will be offering solutions that help mitigate the transition risks associated with moving to a greener business model.
+A key part of that will be offering solutions that help mitigate the transition risks associated with moving to a sustainable business model.

 The insurance industry can play an enabling role for the marine sector to adopt sustainable alternative fuels.
 Beneficially, new and more environmentally friendly fuels can improve the risk profile of a marine risk.